premchander-revature/interviewquestions/.NET FULL STACK/Rest.md

 <blockquote>

-- Caching refers to storing server response in client itself so that a client needs not to make server request for same resource again and again.
+- Caching refers to storing server response in the client itself so that a client does need not to make server requests for the same resource again and again.
-- A server response should have information about how a caching is to be done so that a client caches response for a period of time or never caches the server response.
+- A server response should have information about how caching is to be done so that a client caches the response for a period or never caches the server response.

 </blockquote>